1.Tutorial: Create a portal entry

 Prerequisites for a portal catalogue entry:

 - An API configured and live on your gateway

 - The API must be Closed (i.e. it must use either Auth Token or Basic Auth security mechanisms)

 - A security policy configured to grant access to the API

-Step 2: Click the add new API button
+Step 2: Click Add new API

 When publishing an API with Tyk, you are not publishing a single API, but instead you are publishing access to a group of APIs.
 The reason for this is to ensure that it is possible to compose and bundle APIs that are managed into APIs that are published.
 Tyk treats these as separate, so the thing that is published on the portal is not the same as the actual API being managed by Tyk, one is a logical managed API and the other (the published catalogue version) is a facade.